teamdunno/jsr-registry-bindings/README.md

 This package is deprecated.
-[I](https://github.com/vintheweirdass) (specifically) didnt interested in JS as my daily-driven code.
+[I](https://github.com/vintheweirdass) (specifically) didnt interested in JS as my daily-driven language.

 I publish things if I needed it